Create a VPN tunnel

 State: Established

-kubectl --kubeconfig ORG_ADMIN_CLUSTER_KUBECONFIG describe -n platform vpnbgppeer VPN_BGP_PEER_NAME
+kubectl --kubeconfig MANAGEMENT_API_SERVER describe -n platform vpnbgppeer VPN_BGP_PEER_NAME

-Examine the output, the status values should now be updated:
+Examine the output, the status values are now updated:

 Status: